4levity/crossoff/crossoff-server/README.md

     http://localhost:8080

-To add tickets from a Brown Paper Tickets list, browse to admin screen and follow instructions to use the "wizard".
+To add tickets from a Secret Party Guest List export CSV or Brown Paper Tickets list, browse to admin screen and follow instructions to use the "wizard".

-There is an example file at **sample_files/bpt_complete_list_example.xls**.
+There is an example BPT file at **sample_files/bpt_complete_list_example.xls**.
 Note that it is a *tab-separated* spreadsheet just like the real thing from BPT; be careful if you edit it.

+The Secret Party CSV importer can be used for any CSV list of tickets as long as there is a header row and it includes columns named ticket_code, first_name, last_name, and product.
+The columns can be in any order and there can be extra columns as well.

-Or, to add tickets manually without using the BPT import wizard (using Postman, curl etc):
+Or, to add tickets manually without using either the BPT or SP import wizards (using Postman, curl etc):

     POST http://localhost:8080/tickets